Ahmed-Hajhamed/Audio-Equalizer/README.md

      - Vocals and Music Mode
      - Wiener Filter Mode
 3. **Adjust Parameters**:
-   - Modify frequency bands, vocals, or instruments using the intuitive sliders and controls.
+   - Modify frequency bands, vocals, or instruments using the sliders.
 4. **Visualize**:
-   - View spectrograms, frequency domain plots, and audiograms for better analysis.
+   - View spectrograms, frequency domain plots, and audiograms for the analysis of results.
 5. **Save Results**:
    - Export the processed audio as a `.wav` file.